 When searching for the perfect program for you, these differences are important to understand.
 If you’re interested more in practice than in research, choosing the DNP may be right for you.
 However, take time to research all of your nursing doctorate options.

 Many DNP programs can be completed in three to four years for full-time students.
-Plus, there are some part-time programs that are structured so some students may complete them in as little as three years.
+Plus, there are some part-time programs that are structured so some students may complete them in three years.

 In addition, many schools require that you complete the program within a certain number of years of starting so that all the material stays fresh.
 Normally, this requirement ranges from five to seven years, depending on the program.

 |San Jose-Sunnyvale-Santa Clara, CA||$146,050||680|